 Decennial Census Population Counts

 The US Census Bureau takes a census of the population of the United States every 10 years which is known as the decennial census.
 A major source of population data for CT, the decennial census attempts to provide a true count of the population rather than an estimate.
 The decennial census serves as the population base for the next 9 years of annual estimates.
-(To access Census data for other geographies of the United States, please visit American FactFinder.)
+To access Census data for Connecticut geographies, please visit Connecticut State Data Center or the US Census Bureau.

 Other US Census Products